DavidHCCNguyen/UOAWDC010.5-Create-Tests-List-Generator/README.md

-# 🏗️ Module 10 Mini-Project: Create Tests and Classes for List Generator
+# 10 Mini-Project: Create Tests and Classes for List Generator

 ## Instructed Notes